saadl27/PuckoPolis/README.md

-# TPIntro_Exercise updated !!
-There have been quite a few errors in the TPIntro_Exercise README.md file and you have certainly noticed some differences from what you had experienced.

-Just as you had to experiment the use of Git therefore you can compare the README.md of the Exercise between the `reference` remote and yours in order to see which changes have been made and try to understand them.

-In summary:

-1. The terminal commands were rearranged in order to facilitate their copies and avoid bad use.
-Instead to have a mix between commands and results in the same block, they are now separated as:

-    - Commands that can be copied directly (Copy button) to be then passed and executed in a terminal:

-        ```shell
-        python --version # prints out python version

-        ```

-    - Commands that can't be copied directly (No Copy button) because they need some modification:
-        <div class="box"><pre>
-        # Replace X by 1 and 2 successively:
-        pyenv local TPIntroX-env
-        </pre></div>

-    - Output's result of commands:
-        <div class="box">output console:<pre>
-        Python 3.9.1
-        </pre></div>

->[!NOTE]
-> The wikis will be adapted soon with this convention.

-2. PyEnv:
-    - Under Windows the virtual environment can be "simulated" by duplication.
-It take more disk space but the end user result is the same.
-Then use the command `pyenv duplicate python_version env_name` for Windows instead `pyenv virtualenv python_version env_name` for MacOS/Linux.

-    - Not only for Windows, the `Part 2` has been rewritten to also takes into account a test on a fresh installation that didn’t have Python installed.
-So it should be more in line with what you had to observe.

-3. Git:
-    - The `Part 4` has been rewritten and takes into account a test on a fresh installation that does not by default ignore the PyEnv configuration files `.python-version` and correct the `git merge` command.

->[!NOTE]
-> ***It would therefore be wise at least to reread these 2 parts!!***

-And don't forget to update the TPIntro_Exercise branch locally and on your `origin` remote group repository.

 # Task 1: Result of the compilation
 - The meaning of **text**, **data**, **bss**, **dec** are:
     - **text** : Size of the code in the Flash memory in bytes.